Flavissimo/e-mailTesting/README.md

 # e-mailTesting
-Testting the sample of responsive and adaptive e-mail
+Testing the sample of responsive and adaptive e-mail